CYBER THREAT SHARING - WHAT IS IT & WHY IT'S IMPORTANT

 Cyber threat information is any information that can help an organization identify, assess, monitor, and respond to cyber threats.
 Examples of cyber threat information include indicators (system artifacts or observables associated with an attack), TTPs (Tactics, Techniques and Procedures), security alerts, threat intelligence reports, and recommended security tool configurations.

 Most organizations already produce multiple types of cyber threat information that are available to share internally as part of their information technology and security operations efforts.
 By exchanging cyber threat information within a sharing community, organizations can leverage the collective knowledge, experience, and capabilities of that sharing community to gain a more complete understanding of the threats the organization may face.

 ACT NOW TO PROTECT AGAINST INCREASED CYBER RISKS

-CISA has launched a new Shields Up site to provide the latest guidance and information to help organizations increase their resilience to cyber attacks and protect people and property.
+CISA's Shields Up site provides the latest guidance and information to help organizations increase their resilience to cyber attacks and protect people and property.
 This robust catalog of free resources will be especially helpful today, as the cybersecurity threats facing the world have increased exponentially.

 REPORT A CYBER INCIDENT